-Marco is running for the Pennsylvania State House of Representatives to serve the residents of District 30, which includes Shaler, O’Hara, Hampton, Fox Chapel and Richland.
+Marco is running for the Pennsylvania State House of Representatives to serve the residents of District 30, which includes Shaler (part), Fox Chapel, O’Hara (part), Hampton, and Richland.

 Marco is a proud member of a union family.
-While working as an A.D.A., he was a union member organized with the United Steelworkers (USW), his wife is a current member of the USW, and his father was a steelworker and currently receives a USW pension.
+While working as an A.D.A., he was a union member organized with the United Steelworkers (USW), his wife is a member of the USW, and his father was a union steelworker as a young man and currently receives a USW pension.
 Marco and his wife, Megan Sasinoski, live in O’Hara with their son William and their dog Martin.